EgoPlan-Bench: Benchmarking Multimodal Large Language Models for Human-Level Planning: Related Work

+\textbf{MLLM Benchmarks.} Numerous benchmarks have been proposed to assess MLLM performance recently.
+However, general-purpose benchmarks \cite{fu2023mme,yin2024lamm,li2023seed,liu2023mmbench,yu2023mm,yue2023mmmu,xu2023lvlm,ying2024mmt} allocate only a small proportion to egocentric vision, focusing mainly on comprehension capabilities.
+Specialized benchmarks such as EgoThink~\cite{cheng2023can} and PCA-Eval~\cite{chen2023towards} address egocentric thinking and embodied decision-making, respectively, but are constrained by limited number of handcrafted questions for planning and reliance on single-image visual observation.

+\textbf{Anticipation and Planning in Videos.} Human-level Planning (HP) is closely related to future anticipation and planning in videos.
+Future anticipation involves predicting future conditions using a video clip as context~\cite{sener2019zero,Damen2022RESCALING,grauman2022ego4d,abu2021long,furnari2017next,liu2022joint,lotter2016deep,villegas2017decomposing,mendonca2023structured}.
+While action anticipation shares similarities with planning, it does not account for specific goals.
+In contrast, goal-oriented action prediction is essential for real-world applications.
+Procedure planning~\cite{chang2020procedure} predicts actions using start and end images, but using images for goal specification is less natural than language instructions.
+VPA~\cite{patel2023pretrained} takes a language-specified goal and progress video to predict task-advancing actions.
+However, VPA primarily uses instructional YouTube videos~\cite{zhukov2019cross,tang2019coin}, which often capture third-person views and have pre-designed scripts and edits, limiting their alignment with real-world, egocentric human experiences.
+Furthermore, VPA has not been extensively benchmarked with MLLMs.
+Egocentric Action Frame Generation~\cite{lai2023lego} focuses on egocentric vision but primarily addresses short-term visual synthesis for atomic actions, whereas HP emphasizes long-horizon planning.

-\textbf{Egocentric Video QA Benchmarks.} Egocentric videos provide a distinctive perspective for active engagement with the real world.
-Over the years, numerous egocentric video datasets have been developed \cite{pirsiavash2012detecting, li2015delving, sigurdsson2018charades}.
-Large-scale daily lifelog datasets such as Epic-Kitchens \cite{Damen2022RESCALING} and Ego4D \cite{grauman2022ego4d} offer fine-grained information on human-object interactions, making them valuable resources for embodied AI research.
-Existing egocentric video QA benchmarks primarily assess models' understanding of activities and objects in a given egocentric video demonstration.
-These questions range from visual concept recognition \cite{fan2019egovqa} to spatial, temporal, and causal relationship reasoning \cite{jia2022egotaskqa}.
-However, none of these benchmarks address the specific needs of embodied planning, where a more practical question and answer would involve a task goal instruction and a prediction of the next executable action that has not yet occurred but is helpful for achieving the given task goal.
+\textbf{Egocentric Videos.} Egocentric videos provide a distinctive perspective for active engagement with the real world.
+Numerous egocentric video datasets have been developed~\cite{pirsiavash2012detecting, li2015delving, sigurdsson2018charades}, with large-scale daily lifelog datasets such as Epic-Kitchens~\cite{Damen2022RESCALING} and Ego4D~\cite{grauman2022ego4d} offering fine-grained information on human-object interactions.
+Existing egocentric video QA benchmarks primarily assess models' understanding of activities and objects in a given video demonstration\cite{fan2019egovqa,jia2022egotaskqa}.
+However, none address the specific needs of human-level planning, where a practical question and answer would involve a task goal instruction and a prediction of the next appropriate action plan.
+Song \textit{et al.}~\cite{song2024ego4d} recently introduced an extended set of goal-oriented activity labels for Ego4D but focused on understanding abilities rather than addressing the gap in human-level planning.